Logo close icon

 In order to present students with a more authentic form of assessment, Middlesex University has elected to move away from the examination model and has adopted an approach which reproduces the skills and tasks that are performed in the workplace.
 This commitment to professional alignment includes a varied mix of assessment styles such as: oral presentations, coursework, peer-marking, literature reviews and, where appropriate, a dissertation or report-writing.

-Outside of these hours, you’ll be expected to do independent study where you read, listen and reflect on other learning activities.
-This can include preparation for future classes.
-In a year, you’ll typically be expected to commit 1200 hours to your course across all styles of learning.
+In addition to your time spent in face-to-face learning, you’ll be expected to do independent study where you read, listen and reflect on your learning activities.
+You may be doing this by yourself or with your course mates, depending on your module selection.
+In a year, you will typically be expected to commit 1,200 hours to your course across both formal and self-directed study.
 If you are taking a placement, you might have some additional hours.

 You will have a strong support network available to you to make sure you develop all the necessary academic skills you need to achieve your full potential on your course.